vinitatandulkar/agrica/CONTRIBUTING.md

 # agrica

 Contributing
-When contributing to this repository, please first you create a file mention your intro, or email and write four types of php loop in this repository.
+When contributing to this repository, please first you create a file mention your intro, or email and write any two PHP loop program in this repository.

 Please note we have a code of conduct, please follow it in all your interactions with the project.